hevel86/wdb_excel_conversion/README.md

 1. Adjust the following variables in the script according to your system and requirements:

    - source_dir: The directory where the WDB files are located.
-   * output_dir: The directory where the converted XLSX files will be saved.
    * converter_path: The path to the WorksDatabaseConverter.jar file.
    * libreoffice_path: The path to the LibreOffice executable.